Dewaeq/pokeapi/README.md

 # PokeAPI

 A PokeAPI wrapper written in pure Dart.
-All operations are fully asynchronous and the results are saved in a json file located in `bin/output`.
+All operations are fully asynchronous and the results are saved in json files located in `bin/output`.

+All the data is gathered from pokeapi.co.
+They did an amazing job with their API and this project wouldn't be possible without them.

 ## Usage

-In the projects root directory, simply run `api`
+In the projects root directory, simply run `api`.
+The models used by the api itself are located in `lib/api/model`.
+The models for using the outputted data are located in `lib/app/model`.

 ### Arguments